lsst-dm/dmtn-091/index.rst

 Practical Notes
 ===============
 Master calibration images will be required prior to processing.
 We will not be testing the generation of these master calibration images as part of the processing of these datasets.
+Such testing is certainly important and will be the subject of a separate effort, planning, and supporting documentation.

 Reference catalogs will be required.